-Prof. Gabrielle Lynch’s research interests lie in understanding the nature and political salience of ethnic identities, politics of being indigenous, causes of inter-communal violence, impact and utility of reconciliation and transitional justice mechanisms, and elections and democratisation, impact of social media, and judiciaries.
+Prof. Gabrielle Lynch’s research interests lie in understanding the nature and political salience of ethnic identities, impact and utility of reconciliation and transitional justice mechanisms, elections and democratisation, impact of social media, and judiciaries.

 Her research to date has focused on African politics.
 Between January 2011 and January 2013 she undertook a three-year project on ‘Truth and Justice: The search for peace and stability in modern Kenya’, which was funded through an Economic and Social Research Council (ESRC) first grant.
 Together with Nic Cheeseman (University of Birmingham) and Justin Willis (University of Durham), Gabrielle was then awarded two further ESRC grants – an ESRC Knowledge Exchange Grant (2013-2014) to work with the UK’s Foreign and Commonwealth Office on contemporary Kenyan politics, and an ESRC Standard Grant (2012-2017) to conduct a comparative study on the impact of elections in Kenya, Uganda, and Ghana.
-Most recently she has conducted work funded by a GCRF Facilitator Grant, Warwick GCRF Accelerator Grant and FCDO grant with Elena Gadjanova (University of Exeter), Jason Reifler (University of Exeter) and Ghadafi Saibu (University of Bayreuth) on social media and political mobilisation in Ghana, Zambia and Kenya.
+Gabrielle then conducted work funded by an Exeter GCRF Facilitator Grant, Warwick GCRF Accelerator Grant and FCDO grant with Elena Gadjanova (University of Exeter), Jason Reifler (University of Exeter) and Ghadafi Saibu (University of Bayreuth) on social media and political mobilisation in Ghana, Zambia and Kenya.
 Most recently she has conducted work on the role of judiciaries in elections funded by the Warwick Policy Support Fund, and established the African Judiciaries Research Network.

 You can follow Gabrielle on twitter @GabrielleLynch6.